 The Uinta Basin Energy and Transportation Study (UBETS) began in late October 2012 sponsored by Duchesne County, Uintah County, Uintah Transportation Special Service District (UTSSD) and the Utah Department of Transportation (UDOT).
 They sought to understand the effect of transportation constraints in Duchesne and Uintah Counties on future increases in energy (primarily oil and gas) production in the Uinta Basin.
-The study looks at answering these questions:
+The study looked at answering these questions:

 - What is the likely path of growth for energy production in the Basin?

 - Is transportation capacity limiting future energy production?

 - If so, what are the benefits of addressing those transportation system limitations?